 Take a look at this post on how to create a bee-friendly garden.

 - Explore – Keep exploring and learn to grow something new!
-We felt so happy when we harvested grapes, radishes, beetroots and corns for the first time.
-We never knew broccoli, lettuce, cabbage would grow well in Chennai hot weather.
+We felt so happy when we harvested grapes, radishes, beetroots and corn for the first time.
+We never knew broccoli, lettuce, and cabbage would grow well in Chennai’s hot weather.

-Take a look at some of our harvest in the below link.
+Take a look at some of our harvest in the link below.

-We spent less than 8K to create our terrace garden.
-Hope, you could get some ideas to start your terrace garden.
+We spent less than 8K on creating our terrace garden.
+Hope you can get some ideas to start your terrace garden.
 Do share your feedback in the comments!